MarkWieczorek/mapmanager/_posts/2015-04-18-annotating-a-stack.md

 - other :

 <p class="tip"><B>Tip.</B> All objects are 3D points.
+The z position of a point is the imaging plane that is viewed when the point is created.
 To create a new point with better precision, zoom in the stack window with keyboard '+'.
 The zoom will follow the mouse pointer.
-Zoom out again with keyboard '-' and return to the full view with keyboard 'enter'.
 </p>

 <IMG class="img-float-right" SRC="images/imagingcore/stack_db.png" WIDTH="600">